benjacksondev/mgmtsoc/README.md

 ## Description

 Needed a reuseable method to send commands to running processes, and inspired by this [blog post](https://www.marccostello.com/little-socket-services/), created a small go library which can be dropped into Go programs to do just that.
+Blog post refers to statsd by Etsy but also seen this kind of thing done in Kafka services, zookeeper and alike.

 ## Installation